Get Started

 Source: Etsy Hunt

-The main thing you have to do here is to add Printful as your production partner for the product.
-Select your product listing, go to Details > Core details, click Change, and add Printful as your production partner.
+• Production partner: Add Printful as your production partner for the product.
+Select a listing, go to Details > Core details, click Change, and add Printful.

 etsy print on demand partner configuration